Image

 (January 5) The primary body of international law regulating the legality of this strike is called the jus ad bellum, which refers to the rules of international law that govern recourse to the use of armed force between states.

-The main argument supporting the legality of the strike would be that the United States used armed force with the consent of the legitimate government of Venezuela.
-The U.S., the European Union, and the Organization of American States all refused to recognize the Maduro government as the legitimate government of Venezuela.
-The U.S. instead recognized the opposition candidate as the rightful president.
-As such, the U.S. could argue that the strike was not against Venezuela, but on behalf of Venezuela.
+The main argument supporting the strike’s legality would be that the U.S. used armed force with the consent of the legitimate government of Venezuela.
+The U.S., the European Union, and the Organization of American States all refused to recognize Maduro’s government as the legitimate government.
+Since the U.S. instead recognized the opposition candidate as the rightful president, it could argue that the strike was not against Venezuela, but on behalf of Venezuela.

-The main counterargument is that the Maduro government continues to be accepted by the United Nations General Assembly as the government of Venezuela.
-This was evidenced most recently by the GA’s adoption on December 12 of the report of the UN Credentials Committee, which accepted Maduro’s representatives as the Venezuelan delegation.
+The main counterargument is that Maduro’s government continues to be accepted by the UN General Assembly.
+This was evidenced most recently by the GA’s December 12 adoption of the report of the UN Credentials Committee, which accepted Maduro’s representatives as Venezuela’s delegation.

 A subsidiary argument that the U.S. might use would be that it was exercising the right of self-defense.
 However, this would be unlikely to pass muster with the "jury" of the international community.